chrokh/toow-old/chapters/objects.md

 (information-hiding)=
 ### Encapsulation

+% TODO: Needs much more emphasis on the "hide what might change" part rather than the "hide what others should not be allowed to change" part.
+Also emphasize the ability to "insert code before and after in order to validate" part (example: increment by one).

 Objects mix methods and data in order to hide the data that belongs to a particular object so that other objects cannot accidentally change it.
 This is known as "encapsulation" or "information hiding".